Risingson/eveeyedocs/docs/map/chain-mapping.md

  - K162 side<br>
  - Wormhole code<br>

-In solarsystem info pane's `SIG` tab you can drag pasted wormhole signatures onto wormhole connections to merge the signature code.
+In solarsystem info pane's `SIG` tab you can merge "Unknown System" connections with wormhole connections created by jumping themto merge the signature code.
 This will stop that sig from being displayed under signatures.

 ## Name wormholes
 Clicking wormhole systems will show a `Set Wormhole Name` option in solarsystem menu.